Access

 Indicator Rationale: Online courses provide access to higher education for students throughout COCC’s service district, some of whom may not be able to travel to COCC campuses, have work or family obligations that prevent them from taking in-person classes, or prefer online learning.
 Meeting the differentiated needs of students includes offering online instruction and further advances the Colleges’ access goal.

-Indicator Definition: The indicator measures the headcount and FTE of students enrolled in online courses and the number credit courses and sections of each course.
+Indicator Definition: The indicator measures the headcount and full-time equivalent (FTE) of students enrolled in online courses and the number of credit courses and sections offered.
 Currently, several disciplines offer most or all of their classes online, but at this time, COCC is not considering these as fully online programs because some of the required support courses may or may not be offered online.
 This action project’s work will help move the College towards its goal of developing fully online programs.
 However, that is not yet an indicator as foundational work is needed.

 Target Rationale: Targets are based on the aggregation of sub-indicators as compared to the 2022-23 benchmark year.
-Numeric targets are set up in ranges that represent a settling or growth pattern over time (not counting pandemic years) even though a single year may swing upward or downward within the parameters listed in the table below.
-Since this indicator is focused on growth of our own online offerings, data from our comparator institutions is not currently a factor in this work.
+Numeric targets are set up in ranges that represent a settling or growth pattern over time (not counting pandemic years) even though a single year may swing upward or downward within the parameters defined.